Larry Nance: Cleveland Cavaliers (1988-1994)

 The trade worked out for both teams, as Nance proved to be the missing piece Cleveland needed to contend for a title in the East, while at the same time playing the role of frontcourt post partner to center Brad Daugherty before a series of back injuries forced Daugherty to retire.
 For the Suns, Johnson, Majerle and West became key players in the team's late 1980s and early 1990s success.
 Corbin, following a successful season in Phoenix, was selected by the Minnesota Timberwolves in the 1989 expansion draft.

+Nance missed most of the 1993–1994 season, including the playoffs, due to a knee injury which required two arthroscopic knee surgeries.
+After the knee did not respond to treatment during the offseason, he announced his retirement in September 1994.

 Nance was a 3-time NBA All-Star 1985, 1989, and 1993, and an NBA All-Defensive Team First Team member in 1989, and a Second Team Member in 1992 and 1993.
 He was also consistently one of the league's better shot blockers, averaging 2.2 blocks per game during his career.
 Upon his retirement, he held the league record for most blocked shots by any player other than a center.